tjnieradka/AD-Entra-Lab/docs/02-VyOS-Router_Setup.md

 - Traffic to the WAN should be monitored and tightly scoped.

 **6. Ipv6**
-IPv6 fowarding is disabled.
+IPv6 forwarding is disabled.

 ## 3. VyOS 1.3 Configuration
 The following are commands used to configure the VyOS router and firewall for the lab.
-The main objective is to allow connectivity between the on-premise Active Directory and Entra.
+The main objective is to allow connectivity between the on-premises Active Directory and Entra.
 ```
 # Interfaces
 set interfaces ethernet eth0 address dhcp